V-REX: Benchmarking Exploratory Visual Reasoning via Chain-of-Questions: Introduction

 However, recent visual reasoning and benchmarks mainly focus on math problems with visual contexts~\cite{xu2025visulogicbenchmarkevaluatingvisual, lu2024mathvistaevaluatingmathematicalreasoning, wang2025benchmarkingmultimodalmathematicalreasoning} or puzzle games with toy environments~\cite{ren2025vgrpbenchvisualgridreasoning, lyu2025jigsawpuzzlesseeingunderstandingreasoning, song2025visualpuzzlesdecouplingmultimodalreasoning}, which can be addressed by single-round QA or language space reasoning.
 These questions are usually straightforward with highly specified instructions or targets.
 In addition, their input prompt and context are sufficient for the models to make a concrete plan in advance and execute it without further exploration.
 Hence, they do not heavily rely on exploration skills, which, in contrast, are critical to open-ended tasks that need to actively collect clues given only high-level initial intents.
 Moreover, most of them merely evaluate the final answers and do not investigate the intermediate exploration steps, which can reflect important capabilities or fundamental flaws, such as shortcut solutions or redundancy, making the whole evaluation suite a black box.
 Hence, it is still unclear how each step affects the subsequent reasoning and the final answer, how robust existing VLMs are to intermediate-step errors, and whether they can recover from these errors. \looseness-1

 To bridge the gap, we investigate \textit{the quality and impact of the intermediate exploration steps} and develop a novel evaluation suite, ``\textbf{V}isual \textbf{R}easoning with multi-step \textbf{EX}ploration (\textbf{\ours})'', which is composed of challenging visual reasoning tasks requiring native multi-step exploration and subgoal decomposition.
 Specifically, we formulate the exploratory reasoning process in a novel form called ``\textbf{Chain-of-Questions (CoQ)}'', which represents a sequence of interconnected sub-questions and corresponding answers that serve as the precondition for the final answer, as shown in Figure \ref{fig:intro} (left).
 In CoQ, a model is prompted to ask a sequence of sub-questions and answer them sequentially to collect sufficient context, thereby creating a \textbf{QA chain} progressively on the fly to address the original question.
+It is worth clarifying that CoQ is \textbf{not} a prompting method(e.g. CoT) to improve models' performance, but a way to conduct fine-grained evaluation of the exploratory visual reasoning ability of model.